-Scenario testing is performed on an annual basis to assess the resilience of the Group and the solo regulated entities to severe but plausible events and to assist in determining the management actions required to manage and mitigate the impacts of such events.
-Scenarios are also used to validate that the Group and solo regulated entities are sufficiently capitalised in line with their financial risk appetites.
+Stress testing is performed on an annual basis to assess the resilience of the Group and the solo regulated entities to severe but plausible events and to assist in determining the management actions required to manage and mitigate the impacts of such events.
+Stress tests are also used to validate that the Group and solo regulated entities are sufficiently capitalised in line with their financial risk appetites.

-Scenario testing is performed by adjusting the parameters used to project revenues and expenses over the business planning period and adjusting capital plans.
-Scenario testing parameters are typically set in order to assess the impacts of both 1-in-50 year adverse events and 1-in-200 year adverse events over the business planning period.
-Scenario testing parameters are determined through analysis of market and internal experience data combined with expert judgement.
+Stress testing is performed by adjusting the parameters used to project revenues and expenses over the business planning period and adjusting capital plans.
+Stress testing parameters are typically set in order to assess the impacts of both 1-in-50 year adverse events and 1-in-200 year adverse events over the business planning period.
+Stress testing parameters are determined through analysis of market and internal experience data combined with expert judgement.

-Scenario testing for the Group demonstrated that the Group can comfortably withstand a 1-in-200 year adverse event whilst continuing to meet its internal capital target.
-In order to manage a 1-in-200 year scenario, in line with the Group's dividend policy, dividends would be reduced or temporarily suspended under such a scenario.
+Stress testing performed for the Group in 2024 demonstrated that the Group can comfortably withstand a 1-in-200 year adverse event whilst continuing to meet its internal capital target.
+In order to manage a 1-in-200 year stress, in line with the Group's dividend policy, dividends would be reduced or temporarily suspended under such a stress.